Born 1946 in Cairo, Egypt

 Lives and works in Cairo and itinerant

-"My work centres around the ways in which humans are uprooted from their lands due to social, political and cultural pressures and change from outside.
+“My work centres around the ways in which humans are uprooted from their lands due to social, political and cultural pressures and change from outside.
 These people have lived on their lands for generations, connected to their unique cultures and ways.
-These involve religion or belief languages, ways of relating to place, and myths revolving around their existence.
-Once a population is uprooted, so too are their languages and histories rendered irrelevant, their beliefs no longer tethered to the homes and temples in which they grew.
-In such a cultural genocide, people hold onto their language more than ever, and similarly once settled elsewhere, hold on to each other, closing themselves off from the rest of the society in which they find themselves.
-These people experience exile, as the greater society who welcomes them doesn't necessarily accept them as part of the whole."
+These involve religion or beliefs, languages, ways of relating to place, and myths revolving around their existence.
+Once a population is uprooted, so too are their languages and histories rendered irrelevant, their beliefs no longer tethered to the homes and temples in which they grew.”

 Anna Boghiguian, The Uprooted, 2020, mixed-media installation.
 Commissioned by the Biennale of Sydney with assistance from the Council for Australia-Arab Relations of the Department of Foreign Affairs and Trade.
 Supported by Monash Architecture, Design and Art, Monash University, Melbourne.
 Courtesy the artist